fonske/clack-reader-v4/README.md

 [example EN](/readme/last_changes_august_2024.jpg)
 [example NL](/readme/laaste_wijzigingen_august_2024.jpg)

+Remark3: 30 august 2024: Added regeneration mode steps, for upflow and downflow brining with Pre and Post fill Copy correct lovelace menu yaml for the correct regen mode choosen in the dropdown menu.
+When changing the softener from upflow to downflow in the softeners menu, a different injector needs to be placed and switch over with the position of the blind plug.
+See manual of the WS PI valve.

 ## Contact
 Purchase: alphonsuijtdehaag at gmail dot com, if you are interested in a PCB with M5Stack Atom s3 lite